It is a condition that affects the way you perceive sounds.

-Once this has been ruled out, you will often undergo sound therapy to address the problem in a way similar to how tinnitus can be treated.
+Once this has been ruled out, you will often undergo sound therapy to address the problem, similar to how tinnitus can be treated.

 Not enough research has been done on some other treatments used for hyperacusis to know if they are helpful.
 These include acupuncture and relaxation exercises.

 There is still very little evidence to guide best practices.
-Here are some tips on clinical management and the fundamentals of practice based on current understanding of hyperacusis and clinical experience:
+Here are some tips on clinical management and the fundamentals of course based on my current understanding of hyperacusis and clinical experience:

 If those around you are not physically uncomfortable or holding by the ears, the patient will likely not have to worry about the sound causing damage to their ears.

-Encourage patients to slowly remove hearing protection that is not necessary for the prevention of hearing loss.
+Encourage patients to slowly remove hearing protection that is not necessary to prevent hearing loss.

-A study by Formby et al. found that subjects who wore earplugs throughout the day developed a decreased tolerance to sound, suggesting that improper use of hearing protection may trigger or exacerbate hyperacusis.
+A study by Formby et al. found that subjects who wore earplugs throughout the day developed a decreased tolerance to sound, suggesting that improper hearing protection may trigger or exacerbate hyperacusis.

-Encourage your patients to gradually increase their exposure to sound in safe and fairly predictable environments.
+Encourage your patients to gradually increase their exposure to sound in safe and relatively predictable environments.

 Hyperacusic patients need to feel that they are not trapped in a situation that they consider intolerable, as this will increase stress activation and enhance their negative response to sound.

-For some this may mean increasing sound exposure at home before venturing outside.
-For others, it may mean returning to difficult situations with an escape plan or earplugs that can be worn “just in case.”
+This may mean increasing sound exposure at home before venturing outside for some.
+For others, it may mean returning to challenging situations with an escape plan or earplugs that can be worn “just in case.”

-Depending on the severity of hyperacusis, some hearing impaired patients will need to delay or limit the use of amplification until their tolerance to sound has improved.
+Depending on the severity of hyperacusis, some deaf patients will need to delay or limit the use of amplification until their tolerance to sound has improved.

-The amplification will have to gradually increase over several months before reaching the target gain.
+The amplification will gradually increase over several months before reaching the target gain.

-It is important for the patient to understand that their instruments will not provide all the benefits for hearing loss until sound tolerance has improved.
+The patient needs to understand that their instruments will not provide all the benefits for hearing loss until sound tolerance has improved.

 Severe cases of hyperacusis may require the use of sound generators to reduce the contrast between offensive sounds and background sounds.
 Patients generally enjoy the “damping” effect of using sound generators.

-Additionally, the use of low-level sound generators before or in conjunction with the introduction of amplification may allow hearing aid users with hyperacusis to better tolerate amplified sounds, and possibly facilitate the recalibration of central hearing gain.
+Additionally, low-level sound generators before or in conjunction with amplification may allow hearing aid users with hyperacusis to better tolerate amplified sounds and possibly facilitate the recalibration of central hearing gain.

-Good quality electronic ear muffs such as Peltor Tactical Pro (Class A) or Bilsom Impact provide hearing protection (Class B) for sounds greater than 82 dBA.
+Good quality electronic ear muffs such as Peltor Tactical Pro (Class A) or Bilsom Impact provide hearing protection (Class B) for sounds more significant than 82 dBA.

 Keep in mind that hyperacusis has a psychological component.

-Refer patients complaining of sound-induced ear pain and / or discomfort and transient aural fullness to a physical therapist certified in temporomandibular disorders and cervical treatment, especially when there is a history of head or neck injury.
+Refer patients complaining of sound-induced ear pain and discomfort and transient aural fullness to a physical therapist certified in temporomandibular disorders and cervical treatment, especially with a history of head or neck injury.

 A prior medical evaluation for earache and hearing fullness is necessary to rule out any serious medical problems that may contribute to these symptoms.

-Psychological intervention may be warranted to address the emotional component of hyperacusis, as well as any comorbid anxiety or depression that may contribute to sound intolerance.
+Psychological intervention may be warranted to address the emotional component of hyperacusis and any comorbid anxiety or depression that may contribute to sound intolerance.

-For many patients, the first reaction to hyperacusis is to protect themselves with earplugs, wristbands, or other devices.
+The first reaction to hyperacusis is to protect themselves with earplugs, wristbands, or other devices for many patients.

-However, there is reason to believe that such strategies to decrease the intensity of sound entering the auditory system may further increase central gain, exacerbating rather than improving hyperacusis.
+However, there is reason to believe that such strategies to decrease sound intensity entering the auditory system may further increase central gain, exacerbating rather than improving hyperacusis.

 Sound therapy is used to help you feel less and less affected by the noises to which you are sensitive.

-You may find that cognitive behavioral therapy can help, especially if you may suffer from anxiety or depression.
+You may find that cognitive-behavioral therapy can help significantly if you may suffer from anxiety or depression.
 Hyperacusis can make these problems worse or even cause them.

 This seems like a reasonable strategy to counteract the distress and stress associated with hyperacusis, along with counseling and information, relaxation therapy, and sound therapy.